Measuring marketing performance

 On the Marketing page, you can view a conversion report for the most recent marketing activities that you create in Shopify.

-The results shown in marketing activity reports depend on the type of activity.
-For example, if you're running ads, then you see information specific to ads such as ad spend, impressions, and clicks.
-If you're posting to Facebook, then you won't see any information about ad spend.
+The results displayed in marketing activity reports depend on the type of activity.
+For example, if you're running ads, then you can view information specific to ads such as ad spend, impressions, and clicks.
+If you're posting to Facebook, then you won't receive any information about ad spend.
 Reports for marketing activities created by using a third-party app include only the information available to Shopify from the app.

 When you get an order that's attributed to a marketing activity, you can also view the conversion details from the order details page.

 Marketing activities created by using a third-party app are also listed under Installed marketing app activities on the Marketing page in Shopify.
-To learn more about the third-party apps that you can use to create marketing activities, see the works with Shopify marketing collection on the Shopify App Store.
-For details on setting up your marketing activities with third-party apps, see the documentation for the app.
+To learn more about the third-party apps that you can use to create marketing activities, refer to the works with Shopify marketing collection on the Shopify App Store.
+For details on setting up your marketing activities with third-party apps, refer to the documentation for the app.

 The reports include data about a few results of the marketing activities that you created in Shopify: